Markay12/PythonDataAnalysisDocs/README.md

 So, how do we navigate through this data?
 Just like when we were navigating the first array, the index begins at 0 and we specify based off how we input the elements initially. `student_data = np.array([study_hours, grades])`

-So lets find the first element of the first data set
+So, let's find the first element of the first data set

 ```Python
 {